logicly-au/docs.omsss.online/doc/overview.rst

 Overview
 ========

-Features and benefits

-*  Flexibility for the OMSSS to be implemented in a way that suits the provider's ways of working and preferred approach to client completion of the measure
-*  Flexibility for provider organisations to use the outcome measure of their choice, including those not part of the Primary Mental Health Care Minimum Dataset (PMHC MDS)
-*  Flexibility regarding the treatment of completed questionaires.
-Subscales can be uploaded to the PMHC MDS, the provider's own CMS (if integrated with the OMSSS using the API), and reports can be emailed directly to the relevant psychologist.
-*  Significant reduction in data entry for staff
-*  Automated scoring and integration with PMHC MDS / CMS reduces risk of data entry and scoring errors
-*  An extensible system that can support Outcome Measures in addition to those specified in the PMHC MDS
-*  An intuitive, accessible client interface that is supported on a range of devices
-*  Greater insight provided into clients’ progress and the efficacy of treatments over a period of time

 What is the Outcome Measures Self Service System (OMSSS)?

 The Outcome Measures Self Service System (OMSSS) is an online service that